scraed/CharacteristicGuidanceWebUI/README.md

 6. Proceed to the "Installed" tab.
 Here, click "Check for updates", followed by "Apply and restart UI" for the changes to take effect.
 Note: Use these buttons for future updates to the CharacteristicGuidanceWebUI as well.

 ## Usage
-The CharacteristicGuidanceWebUI features an interactive interface built with Gradio.
+The Characteristic Guidance Web UI features an interactive interface for both txt2img and img2img mode.
 ![Gradio UI for CharacteristicGuidanceWebUI](https://github.com/scraed/CharacteristicGuidanceWebUI/blob/main/CHGextension_pic.PNG?raw=true)

 Below are the parameters you can adjust to customize the behavior of the guidance correction:

 ### Basic Parameters
-- **Regularization Strength**: Range 0.0 to 10.0 (default: 1).
-Adjusts the strength of regularization, facilitating easier convergence and closer alignment with CFG (Classifier Free Guidance).
+- **Regularization Strength**: Range 0.0 to 5.0 (default: 1).
+Adjusts the strength of regularization at the beginning of sampling, larger regularization means easier convergence and closer alignment with CFG (Classifier Free Guidance).
 - **Regularization Range Over Time**: Range 0.01 to 5.0 (default: 1).
-Modifies the regularization range over time, affecting convergence difficulty and the extent of correction.
+Modifies the range of time being regularized, larger time means slow decay in regularization strength hence more time steps being regularized, affecting convergence difficulty and the extent of correction.
 - **Max Num.
 Characteristic Iteration**: Range 1 to 50 (default: 30).
-Determines the maximum number of characteristic iterations, balancing speed and convergence quality.
+Determines the maximum number of characteristic iterations per sampling time step.
 - **Num.
 Basis for Correction**: Range 1 to 6 (default: 1).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
+More basis means better quality but harder convergence
 - **Reuse Correction of Previous Iteration**: Range 0.0 to 1.0 (default: 0.0).
 Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
+Suppress Abrupt Changes During Generation.

 ### Advanced Parameters
 - **Log 10 Tolerance for Iteration Convergence**: Range -6 to -2 (default: -4).
 Adjusts the tolerance for iteration convergence, trading off between speed and image quality.
 - **Iteration Step Size**: Range 0 to 1 (default: 1.0).
 Sets the step size for each iteration, affecting the speed of convergence.
 - **Regularization Annealing Speed**: Range 0.0 to 1.0 (default: 0.4).
-Controls the speed of regularization annealing, potentially easing convergence.
+Controls the speed of regularization annealing (We set regularization to 5 then let it decay to specified regularization strength, annealing speed determines how fast the decay rate).
+Smaller speed potentially easing convergence.
 - **Regularization Annealing Strength**: Range 0.0 to 5 (default: 0.5).
-Determines the strength of regularization annealing, affecting the balance between annealing strength and convergence.
+Determines the how important regularization annealing is in characteristic guidance interations.
+Higher value means higher priority to bring regularization level to specified regularization strength.
+Affecting the balance between annealing and convergence.
 - **AA Iteration Memory Size**: Range 1 to 10 (default: 2).
 Specifies the memory size for AA (Anderson Acceleration) iterations, influencing convergence speed and stability.

 ### Activation